venky916/netflix-gpt/README.md

-# Netflix GPT
+# Getfix GPT

-Netflix GPT is a feature-rich web application that replicates the Netflix frontend experience with additional AI-powered movie suggestions using GPT technology.
+Getfix GPT is a feature-rich web application that replicates the Getfix frontend experience with additional AI-powered movie suggestions using GPT technology.
 This project is built using React, TailwindCSS, Firebase, Redux, and integrates with the TMDB API for movie data and Gemini AI API for GPT-based recommendations.

 ## Features